netscaler/cloud-native-getting-started/beginners-guide/tier1-prometheus-coe.md

 2. Deploy Prometheus in Kubernetes cluster

-There is choice of deploying Prometheus either in K8s cluster or somewhere else, for this demo I have Prometheus instance running in same cluster where COE is running.
+There is choice of deploying Prometheus either in K8s cluster or somewhere else, for this demo we have Prometheus instance running in same cluster where COE is running.

 We will deploy Prometheus in monitoring namespace.
 Note: Prometheus will be exposed on defined NodePort 30000, in case you want to change the nodeport value please update prometheus.yaml file.